 America may be a melting pot, but most of our fraternities were founded at homogeneous colleges and sought to replicate homogeneous families.
 As they grew, inter/national organizations were established to maintain these standards of membership.
 A national fraternity would hire a national secretary – the stem cell for our current bureaucracies – to ensure that chapters were maintaining the membership standards of an organization.

 When my fraternity was Christian, white, and male, for example, chapter officers would send a picture of each potential member, a letter of recommendation, and a summary to the national secretary.
-He would check to make sure that the men met the basic expectations of membership, and give the chapter the “OK” to initiate them.
+The secretary would make sure that each man met the basic expectations of membership, and give the chapter the “OK” to initiate them.

 From “Enforce” to “Protect”

 They rooted their role to protect their respective organizations’ membership standards in the freedom of speech and association.
-It was, at the time, not out of the necessity to preserve segregationist standards, only the rights of their organizations to exist on college campuses.
+It was, at the time, not out of the necessity to preserve the segregationist standards (society accepted those), only the rights of their organizations to exist on college campuses.

 Civil Rights Movement: The First Major Inter-Fraternal Crisis

 Faced with “zero-tolerance” policies from their inter/national organizations, many chapters openly challenged their respective fraternity’s membership standards.
 Chapters would initiate (or try to initiate) men of other religions or ethnicities.
-More importantly, votes at fraternity conventions to desegregate our organizations were organized by student members – well before the courts took action, in some cases.
+More importantly, campaigns at fraternity conventions to desegregate our organizations were led primarily by student members – well before the courts took action, in some cases.